bsharathramesh/HW2_SoftwareEngineering/README.md

 2.)
 Update the path to the log file in the **execute.py** file

 3.)
-The program can be executed using the **execute.py** file which automatically creates a lof file of the output and can be pushed to developer specific branches of the testing repo using the command `python3 execute.py`
+The program can be executed using the **execute.py** file which automatically creates a log file of the output and can be pushed to developer specific branches of the testing repo using the command `python3 execute.py`

 4.)
 There are three test cases introduced of which all have to be passed in order for the program to successfully compile